carlnordlund/socnet/Paper/paper.md

 This research was supported by NordForsk through funding to the Network Dynamics of Ethnic Integration (project number 105147).
 We thank colleagues in the research project and students in the Masters programme in Computational Social Science at Linköping University, Sweden, for valuable feedback.

 # AI Usage Disclosure
 No generative AI tools were used in the development of the software code.
-AI assistance (`claude.ai`) was partly used for proofreading and improving readability of the manuscript text.
+AI assistance (Claude) was sporadically used for proofreading and improving readability of the manuscript text.

 # References